BadassBaboon/Texture-Toolkit/README.md

 ## The in-game panel

 Press `INSERT` to open it.
-The left pane lists tracked textures with hash, size, mip count, format, and status (original, dumped, or injected).
+The left pane lists tracked textures with hash, size, mip count, format, and status: injected (a replacement is bound), pending (an inject file exists but nothing is bound yet), dumped, or original.
 The filter box matches on hash, dimensions, or format.
 Hover the list and press `[` or `]` to step through it.

 The right pane inspects the selected texture.
 The preview shows the injected replacement, the live original while it is on screen, or the dumped `.dds` read back from disk.
 Below it are the dimensions, mip count, data size, format, the compressed and sRGB flags, and the D3D11 bind, usage, and misc flags.
 You can copy the hash or dump the texture from here, and drag the divider to resize the two panes.